Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals: Flat bands due to complex crystal geometry without defects

 \subsubsection{Heterostrain and atomic relaxation}

-The angle of rotation $\theta$ between the two graphene layers is the main parameter for the existence of flat moir\'e bands, however for angles close to the magic angle, other parameters are also very important and can strongly modify the band structure.
-Many studies have shown the importance of atomic relaxation \cite{Uchida14,Wijk15,Dai16,Nam17,Choi18,Angeli18,Lin18b,Lin18c,Koshino18,Lucignano19,Liu21,Nguyen21,Yananose21,Leconte22,Ezzi24,Ceferino24}.
-In particular, the modulation of the position of the atoms along the axis perpendicular to the graphene planes ($z$-modulation) \cite{Koshino18} among other things modifies the presence of gaps isolating the four flat bands from the other bands.
-It has also been shown that atomic relaxation does not strongly modify the bands at the first magic angle, $\theta \approx 1^\circ$ (Sec.\,\ref{Sec_flatBands_in_tBLG}), while it has a much stronger effect at smaller angles, which can destroy the notion itself of magic angles beyond the first \cite{Nguyen21}.
+The angle of rotation $\theta$ between the two graphene layers is the main parameter for the existence of flat moir\'e bands, however for angles close to the magic angle, other parameters, such as atomic relaxation and strain, are also very important and can strongly modify the band structure.
+There are numerous studies on atomic relaxation and the effect of strain in TBGs, which we cannot present here as they would require a review article devoted to them.
+We will only mention a few general aspects that we consider important in the context of this review.